vmware-archive/nsxraml/md-version/nsxvapi.md

 which can be marked as enforced.
 * **isEnabled** - Indicates whether an action is enabled
 * **secondarySecurityGroup** - Applicable for actions which need secondary security groups, say a source-destination firewall rule
-* **securityPolicy** - Parent policy in an action Output only Tags
+* **securityPolicy** - Parent policy in an action

+### Output-only Parameters

 * **executionOrder** - Defines the sequence in which actions belonging to an executionOrderCategory are executed.
 Note that this is not an input parameter and its value is implied by the index in the list.

-Firewall Category Tags
+### Firewall Category Parameters

 * **action** - Allow or block the traffic
 * **applications** - Applications / application groups on which the rules are to be applied